Denio13/MACHINE_LEARNING_and_STATISTICS/README.md

 <br>

 The Jupyter notebook [Project_anomaly-detection](https://github.com/Denio13/MACHINE_LEARNING_and_STATISTICS/blob/main/Project_anomaly-detection.ipynb) contains the final project of the Machine Learning and Statistics module.
-In this project, I have to recreate the **Timeseries anomaly detection** example from the [keras site](https://keras.io/examples/timeseries/timeseries_anomaly_detection/) in my Jupyter notebook, explaining all the concepts.
+In this project, I have to recreate the **Timeseries anomaly detection using an Autoencoder** example from the [keras site](https://keras.io/examples/timeseries/timeseries_anomaly_detection/) in my Jupyter notebook, explaining all the concepts, and each Keras function used, with reference to the documentation.

 ### Support